What is CBT (Cognitive Behavioural Therapy)?

 Research has shown conclusively that CBT is effective for the treatment of many psychological problems.
 CBT is recommended by the National Institute for Clinical Excellence (NICE) in their guidelines for the treatment of most mental health problems.

 I also work with CFT (Compassion Focussed Therapy).
-This therapy is used to treat problems associated with self-criticism, shame and self-hate, which can be features of anxiety, depression, psychosis and is associated with childhood trauma.
-Compassion mind training helps people develop and work with experiences of inner warmth, safeness and soothing, via compassion and self-compassion.
-It is not our fault when we get caught up in self-criticism, self-hate and feel shame.
+This therapy is used to treat problems associated with self-criticism, shame, guilt and self-hate.
+It is not our fault when we get caught up in these feelings.
 The brain, human nature and our life experiences all influence the way our minds work.
-It is not our fault, and we just do the best we can.
+We just do the best we can.
+CFT helps to learn how to feel kinder towards ourselves, and to feel safe when life can seem overwhelming.
+Compassion is about sympathy, warmth, non-judgment, empathy, self-care and distress tolerance, and also about taking responsibility for your well-being.

-Mindfulness is about learning to pay attention, in the present moment, without judgment, to things as they actually are.
+Mindfulness is used in compassionate mind training.
+It is learning to pay attention, in the present moment, without judgment, to things as they actually are.
 In mindfulness we start to see the world as it is, not as we expect it to be, how we want it to be or what we fear it might become.
 When we are mindful we don’t worry about the past or the future, but instead become aware of the present.
 Mindfulness helps to increase of sense of well being and being at peace, and is helpful in overcoming many mental health difficulties such as depression, anxiety, OCD and trauma.
-It is also used in compassionate mind training.

 What is EMDR (Eye Movement Desensitisation Reprocessing)?